ffisherr/MyHelper/README.md

 # MyHelper

-Today I can do not so much, but time's rinnong, and I'll be better
+Today I can do not so much, but time's running, and I'll be better

 # QuickStart